Menu Close

 In his capacity as a senior mediator with theCalifornia State University – College of Continuing Education, Rich provided facilitation support services for technical and advisory panel meetings of the Santa Rosa Plain Basin Advisory Panel.
 The Panel is a stakeholder driven collaborative that developed and is currently advising on implementation of a groundwater management plan for the Santa Rosa Plain groundwater basin in northern California.
 Panel members include Sonoma County Water Agency staff; water planners from four cities in the jurisdictional area; environmental groups; construction and homeowner associations; and private well owners.
 Rich played a critical role over four years in helping the group consider and integrate scientific information, manage conflicts and divergent points of view, and ultimately build broad-based support for the first ever groundwater management in the area.
 View the Santa Rosa Plain Watershed Groundwater Management Plan to see the results of this multi-year collaborative effort.

-Facilitation of a Workshop on Offshore Aquaculture in the Southern California Bight (Part 1/2015)
+Workshop on Offshore Aquaculture in the Southern California Bight (Part 1/2015)

 National Oceanic and Atmospheric Administration/Aquarium of the Pacific